girishjeyakumar/PokemonGo-RedStreak/README.md

 - Automatic seeking and capturing specific pokemon within a given radius from a given location
 - Automatic farming Pokestops within a given radius from a given location

-This project is currently at an early stage of development.So there might be some bugs.Please report them.They will be fixed at the earliest possible.
+This project is currently at an early stage of development.So there might be a few bugs.Please report them.They will be fixed at the earliest possible.

 ##Prerequisites